TateTaylorOH/C.O.I.N./README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/PierreDespereaux/master/assets/images/banners/Features.png)

 - Seven new coins to find on your travels: Ancient Falmer Auris, Dwarven Dumacs, Atmoran Drakr, Ancient Nord Haralds, Medes, Sancar, and Ulfrics!
 - Each coin is distributed in places that make sense:
-**Ancient Falmer Auri -**
+    Ancient Falmer Auri - Forgotten Vale

-**\
-Atmoran Drakr**

-**\
-Dwarven Dumac**

-**\
+    Atmoran Drakr - Dragon Cult ruins
+    Dwarven Dumac - Dwarven Ruins
-Ancient Nord Harald**
+    Ancient Nord Harald - Ancient Nord Ruins

-**\
-Mede**

-**\
-Sancar**

-**\
-Ulfric**
+    Mede - Emperor's Quarters of the Katariah
+    Sancar - Thalmor Embassy, Thalmor HQ, and Northwatch Keep
+    Ulfric - Windhelm Blacksmith and the Palace of the Kings

--   Proper leveled list integration to ensure the coins show up in containers and on enemies in addition to being found loose in the world.\
+- Proper leveled list integration to ensure the coins show up in containers and on enemies in addition to being found loose in the world.

-**Coinage Value
+__**Coinage Value**__

-**I have not altered the rate or amount at which coins are dropped, but I have edited the value that each coin is worth.
+I have not altered the rate or amount at which coins are dropped, but I have edited the value that each coin is worth.
 Upon picking up one of the new coins it will be automatically turned into the coin's value in Septims.
 Ancient coins will not be worth much as they are little more than trinkets to the citizens of Tamriel, however minted coinage will be worth as much, if not more, than the Imperial Septim.
 For example, the Dominion Sancar is more powerful than the Septim and is worth 1.25 Septims.

 You can see the complete list of values below: